 For a student studying full time, each academic year of the programme will comprise 1200 learning hours which include both direct contact hours and private study hours.
 The precise breakdown of hours will be subject dependent and will vary according to modules.
 Please refer to the individual module details under Course Structure.

 Methods of assessment will vary according to subject specialism and individual modules.
 Please refer to the individual module details under Course Structure.

 You gain intellectual skills in:

 You gain transferable skills in:

-Computer Science at Kent scored 87% overall and was ranked 8th for research intensity in The Complete University Guide 2022.
+Computer Science at Kent was ranked 24th for research quality in The Complete University Guide 2023.